DSO Is Dead: The New Cash KPI Finance Teams Track in 2026

 Is DSO Still the Right KPI for Finance Teams in 2026?

 DSO is still worth tracking, but on its own it is no longer enough to run a finance team in 2026.
-DSO is a lagging, backward-looking average: it tells you how long collection took last quarter, not which invoices are at risk now or when cash will actually arrive.
-The teams pulling ahead pair DSO with real-time cash visibility so they can act before an invoice ages rather than reporting on it after.
+Days sales outstanding is a lagging, backward-looking average: it tells you how long collection took last quarter, not which invoices are at risk now or when cash will actually arrive.
+The teams pulling ahead pair DSO with real-time, invoice-level cash visibility so they can act before an invoice ages rather than reporting on it after the fact.

 Why Is DSO Alone No Longer Enough?

-DSO has three structural blind spots.
-It is backward-looking, so it reflects what already happened rather than what is about to.
+DSO has three structural blind spots that compound as a business grows.
+It is backward-looking, so it reflects what already happened rather than what is about to happen.
 It is an average, so it hides the difference between a customer who always pays late after a dispute and one who slipped once.
-And it is reactive, tied to end-of-month reporting rather than daily action.
+And it is reactive, tied to end-of-month reporting cycles rather than daily action on live signals.

 For fast-growing companies the distortion is worse.
-A few large invoices or a spike in contract value can swing the ratio, making receivables look like they are deteriorating when the underlying health is fine, or the reverse.
+A handful of large invoices, a spike in contract value, or a lumpy billing month can swing the ratio, making receivables look like they are deteriorating when the underlying health is fine, or the reverse.
+A leader who manages to the number alone ends up chasing noise instead of the accounts that genuinely threaten cash.

 What Should Finance Teams Track Instead?